JanssenProject/jans/README.md

 ### Why the name Janssen?

 Pigeons (or doves if you like...) are universally regarded as a symbol of peace.
 But they are also fast.
 Powered by a handful of seeds, a well-trained racing pigeon can fly 1000 kilometers in a day.
 The Janssen brothers of Arendonk in Belgium bred the world's fastest family of racing pigeons.
-Like competitive animal husbandry, building a complex open source infrastructure requires tenacity, and a long-term commitment to incremental improvement.
+Like competitive animal husbandry, building a complex open-source infrastructure requires tenacity, and a long-term commitment to incremental improvement.
 Janssen racing pigeons revolutionized the sport.
-The Janssen Project seeks to revolutionize open source identity and access management infrastructure.
+The Janssen Project seeks to revolutionize open-source identity and access management infrastructure.